You are here

 Program Components

-Post-doctoral fellows under this program will spend 80% of their time in a laboratory focused on invention development research, moving a basic science research invention from the “bench to commercialization.”
-In the remaining 20% of their time, trainees will take courses in business development, entrepreneurship, and small business grantsmanship.
+T2I fellows spend 80% of their time in their laboratory focused on invention development research, moving a basic science research invention from the “bench to commercialization” and 20% of their time take courses and trainings in business development, entrepreneurship, and small business grantsmanship.

 Mentorship

-Each fellow will be working with his/her laboratory mentor for the 80% laboratory component and with an assigned TTC or SBIR training mentor for the 20% training component.
-Monthly meetings will be scheduled with the Laboratory Mentor and the T2I Mentoring Team.
+Each trainee will work with his/her laboratory mentor for the 80% laboratory component and with an assigned TTC or SBIR training mentor for the 20% training component.
+Trainees will form an invention development Committee.
+Quarterly meetings will be scheduled with the Laboratory Mentor and the T2I Mentoring Team.
 T2I mentors will include the TTC and SBIR program coordinators, the Technology Transfer Manager handling intellectual property matters for the Principal Investigator of the invention, and an external scientific committee member.

 Technology Transfer Ambassadors Program (TTAP) Boot Camp Course